 Push Server for OpenOTP Token is a service provided by RCDevs.
 This service is free for RCDevs customers with an Enterprise Licence.
-Those using a freeware OpenOTP license (limited to 40 users) must create a free push server account at the following link RCDevs Push Registration.
+Those using a freeware OpenOTP license (limited to 20 users) must create a freeware license to communicate with RCDevs cloud services.
+Once freeware license is created, you receive an email with a link to download your license.key file which must be located in /opt/webadm/conf/ folder.